-If it suits your fancy please do Digg, Stumble and share?
+If it suits your fancy, please do share this post?
 Thanks in advance!

 As requested and suggested by a few loyal Design Sojourn readers, I have compiled what I think are the essential books that Industrial Designers should either own or read.